 Backdating Life Insurance Policies

 What you pay for a life insurance policy is based in part of your age at the date of issue.
 The insurer will either use your actual age or the age you are nearest to based on the birthday you’re closest to.
 It is legal to backdate a life insurance policy by up to 6 months to help you get the lowest rate allowed for that age.
 While that can theoretically save you money, you need to realize that you’ll have to pay the premiums for the months covered by the backdate.
 You’ll have to do the math to see if the overall savings realized for backdating your age are greater than the cost of the additional monthly premiums.
-Of course, any attempt to purchase a backdated life insurance policy on your Aunt Minnie who has alreay passed on is out and out fraud.
+Of course, any attempt to purchase a backdated life insurance policy on your Aunt Minnie who has already passed, is plain out fraud.
 But you knew that.

 Backdating Health Insurance Policies